 The members of the task force recruited support (funding, materials, copies etc.) from their agencies and organizations including development of a webpage at the ADPH website.

 A program was held at the State Capitol to share the State Plan.
 Dr. David Satcher was on hand, along with a large group of task force members, survivors and other friends of the task force gathered to support the event.

 At the regional meeting in New Orleans, 10 people from Alabama along with people from Region 4 and 6 gathered with the Association of State and Territorial Health Officer’s staff, SAMSHA and other groups to encouraged growth and support initiatives.

 The Governor’s Proclamation Ceremony commemorating National Suicide Prevention Awareness Week, the first full week after Labor Day week, was held.

-Task Force developments, the Alabama Suicide Prevention Call Centers and the State Plan was presented to the Alabama Council for Community Mental Health Boards.
+Task Force developments: the Alabama Suicide Prevention Call Centers and the State Plan were presented to the Alabama Council for Community Mental Health Boards.

 ADPH provided funds to Alabama Crisis Call Centers to develop advertisements to recruit volunteers and describe services.